 Upcoming Events and Programs

 Check out all special museum events and programs by month.

 Saturday, October 1 and Sunday, October 2 from 10 am to 5 pm

 Celebrate Culture Days by visiting the museum free of charge!
 Take a guided tour of our exhibition, explore the site using one of our Experience Backpacks, or learn more about the Billings family and home by playing indoor games and activities in Sally’s Kitchen.

 Haunted House on the Hill, Billings Estate National Historic Site

-Friday and Saturday evenings, from October 14 to October 29.
-Tours start at 7 pm with last admission at 10 pm
+Friday and Saturday nights from October 14 to October 29.
+Tours start at 7 pm

 Victorian Séance, Billings Estate National Historic Site

 Sunday, October 23 and 30, from 7 pm to 9 pm